kovaxis/doorctl/README.md

 # Doorctl

-IoT-style house door controller, using an ESP32 and a self-hosted web server.
+IoT-style secure house door controller, using an ESP32 and a self-hosted web server.